Information for current students

-Because most part-time MBA students work and are not able to undertake a quarter-long study abroad program, we are pleased to announce the opportunity in summer 2020 to study abroad at LUT University (Lappeenranta University of Technology) in Finland for two weeks and earn MBA credit toward your degree.
+Because most part-time MBA students work and are not able to undertake a quarter-long study abroad program, we are pleased to announce the opportunity in summer 2022 to study abroad at LUT University (Lappeenranta University of Technology) in Finland for 1-3 weeks and earn MBA credit toward your degree.

-Students can take intensive MBA classes focused on high tech, TRIZ, and creativity and entrepreneurship from mid-June through early July.
+Students can take intensive MBA classes focused on marketing, TRIZ, and entrepreneurship from late-June through mid-July.
 The exact number of MBA units may vary based upon the combination of modules that the student selects.

 Modules, Sessions, Dates and UC Davis MBA Quarter Units

 Program Selection: When reviewing exchange program candidates, the committee not only considers what would be best for the student’s educational experience but also how the student will represent the Graduate School of Management (GSM).
 A student’s selection will be based on the following: